c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 Now, let me illustrate the various messages in a practica example.

-I will be using StartUML, a UML diagramming software.
+**I will be using StartUML, a UML diagramming software**.
 Let's assume that we have a `persistenceManager` object.
 This objetc is responsible for storing and retrieving entities in the app´s local database.

 The `persistenceManager`needs to create and store a `TripEntity` instance.
 First, I add the `TripEntity` object.
 The `persistanceManager` instance sends a create message to initiate a `tripEntity` object.
 The create message is represented as a dashed line with a stick arrow head.